Developing SSE Type MCP Services

 - `getOrders`: Get all order information

-If it were a Stdio type MCP service, we could directly use these tools in the command line.
-However, since we need to use the SSE type MCP service, we still need an MCP SSE server to expose these tools.
+If it is a Stdio type MCP service, we can directly use these tools in the command line.
+However, since we need to use an SSE type MCP service, we also need an MCP SSE server to expose these tools.

 ## MCP SSE Server

-Next, we will develop the MCP SSE server to expose product microservice and order microservice data, serving as a tool using the SSE protocol.
+Next, we will develop the MCP SSE Server, which is used to expose product microservices and order microservices data as a tool using the SSE (Server-Sent Events) protocol.

 ```typescript